bruceoaudo/WiFi-Access-Control-System/README.md

 - Captive portal that redirects users after WiFi connection
 - Purchase of internet access based on time
 - Integration with payment gateway (MPESA Daraja API)
-- Access control based on MAC?IP and time
+- Access control based on MAC/IP and time
 - Admin dashboard to view and manage connected users

 ## Tech Stack